Dexdash: Differential EXpression Downstream Analysis SHiny app

 de id character feature identifier

-log_fc numeric log-fold change; use logFC from edgeR and limma, log2FoldChange from DESeq2
+log_fc numeric log-fold change; use logFC column from edgeR and limma output, log2FoldChange from DESeq2

 expr numeric mean expression or abundance, typically in logarithmic scale; use logCPM from edgeR, log10(baseMean) from DESeq2, AveExpr from limma